btmartin721/R_scripts/README.md

 parseDtests.R takes a directory of D-test files from Steve Mussmann's Comp-D_MPI software (https://github.com/smussmann82/Comp-D_MPI) or Comp-D (https://github.com/smussmann82/Comp-D)

 It then generates a summary table for all the files.
+The script assumes that there are two files for each tests with extensions .txt and .z

 NOTE: You must specify a working directory in R prior to running the script.